piscab/Behavioral-Cloning/README.md

 ### Overview
-This project uses a deep convolutional neural networks to clone driving behavior. he model will output a steering angle to an autonomous vehicle after training, validating and testing a CNN model using Keras.
+This project uses a deep convolutional neural network to clone driving behavior.
+The model outputs the steering angle to an autonomous vehicle after training, validating and testing a CNN model using Keras.

 ### Dependencies